RenderKit/embree/README.md

 runtime code selection, thus ISPC will select the best code path for your application.

-Embree contains algorithms optimized for incoherent workloads (e.g.
+Intel® Embree contains algorithms optimized for incoherent workloads (e.g.
 Monte Carlo ray tracing algorithms) and coherent workloads (e.g. primary visibility and hard shadow rays).

-The single-ray traversal kernels of Embree provide high performance for incoherent workloads and are very easy to integrate into existing rendering applications.
+The single-ray traversal kernels of Intel® Embree provide high performance for incoherent workloads and are very easy to integrate into existing rendering applications.
 Using the stream kernels, even higher performance for incoherent rays is possible, but integration might